 Also in January the dancers and I explored a structure we’re calling Loop of We – an attempt at physical and emotional unison.
 An impossible task that is alight with the energy of the attempt.

-We then moved into the physical interview structure, inviting Suzanne and Karinne to witness our work with it and get involved in this research.
+This was the first time Suzanne Karinne and I were all in a co-leadership mode, allowing us to find overlap in our curiosities.
+For instance the dancers and I shared our physical interview structures, inviting Suzanne and Karinne to witness and get involved in this research.
 Karinne was interested in helping us find language to continue to help us transfer the ideas of Oral History interviews to the body.
 For example “affordance”; Affording your partner a situation, the way a chair affords one to sit.

 Mapping memory, spaces, sensations, fears, expectations.
-Both Karinne and I have each used physical map making in past work.
-With this research project the use of mapping was designed to respond to and deepen the path of inquiry we were already on.
-As a group we first listed categories that could be useful: (Scenes of Education; Scenes of Relationship; Brushes with Death; Kinds of Kisses; Beginnings/Births; Endings/Deaths; Transformations; moments of solitude) Then alone, we each chose one of these categories to map out on our own large piece of paper.
-Using words, names, images, lines we each mapped our memories through the filter of that one single category, using a single colored pencil.
-We then chose another colored pencil and another category allowing the two maps to intermingle and overlap on the page and inviting time and geography to reorganize themselves.
-Eventually we each had our own map with four colored filters intermingling on the page.
+As a group we listed categories that could be useful: (Scenes of Education; Scenes of Relationship; Brushes with Death; Kinds of Kisses; Beginnings/Births; Endings/Deaths; Transformations; moments of solitude) Then alone, we each chose one of these categories to map out on our own large piece of paper.
+Using words, names, images, lines we each mapped our memories through the filter of that one category, using a single colored pencil.
+We then chose a different colored pencil to draw the next category allowing the two maps to intermingle and overlap on the page; inviting time and geography to reorganize themselves.
+Eventually we each had a personal map with four colored filters intermingling on the page.
 A houseplant in Berkley nestles beside a hill in Japan; the ache of solitude in Massachusetts hovers above the devastation of a car wreck on the B/Q/E; dirty dishes from Italy are scattered along train tracks in Vermont; Wall paper in Maine overlays a college campus in Pennsylvania; an orange road filled with traffic connects the meeting place of two lovers and the birth of a boy.
 Each map was unique, not just in color and content but in style: Some maps were delicately drawn, some chaotic and circular, some abstract and suggestive and others meticulously detailed.
-It was interesting to dive so deeply into our own solo explorations of memory before interviewing one another.
+We each dove deeply into our own solo explorations of memory before then interviewing one another.
 The maps allowed us to ponder and provoke.

 These maps became the springboard for explorations (physical, verbal and written) throughout retreat and forward into the rest of the research period.